Rishika-8/Esp32_WIFI_Testing/README.md

 ## About this Project 👋
 Yet Another handheld Device with WIFI Information Gathering and Some Tricks.
-Main purpose of this Project is just to Get Better At Programming in general and Get familier with Esp/Arduino Micro-Controller.
+Main purpose of this Project is just to get better at programming in general and get familier with Esp/Arduino Micro-Controller.
-At this stage pls consider mySelf as NOOB and please correct my mistake and make this Project all together and consider changes frequently
+At this stage please consider me as a Newbie and feel free to correct my mistake and make this Project all together and consider changes frequently.
-Lets keep in touch if anyone want to help me or have some other cool idea or anyone wanna teach me i would love to learn thing related to this projects
+Lets keep in touch if anyone want to help me or have some other cool idea or anyone wanna teach me, I would love to learn new things related to this projects.
 ## Inspiration / Credits 👏
 - [esp8266_deauther](https://github.com/SpacehuhnTech/esp8266_deauther)
 - [ESP32Marauder](https://github.com/justcallmekoko/ESP32Marauder)